bplaat/plaatworld3d-server/README.md

-# The Plaatworld 3D server
+# The PlaatWorld 3D

-The server for the PlaatWorld 3D game
+The client and server for the PlaatWorld 3D game